 An Adverse Event (AE) is any undesirable clinical occurrence experienced by the subject.
-Any underlying disease that was present at the time of enrollment and prior to surgery that persists after surgery is not considered an AE.
+Any underlying disease that was present at the time of enrollment and prior to surgery (i.e. rotator cuff tendon tear) that persists after surgery is not considered an AE.